• Skip to primary navigation

 Wellbeing

-• The MRC Employee Assistance Programme offers free, confidential advice on a range of matters including work-life balance, practical support relating to issues such as finances, debt and legal matters and emotional well-being support.
+• The UKRI Employee Assistance Programme offers free, confidential advice on a range of matters including work-life balance, practical support relating to issues such as finances, debt and legal matters and emotional well-being support.

 • Healthcare sessions such as flu vaccinations and eye care appointments.